lucianghinda/allaboutcoding/clos9erlp000t09kzdeug1xvd.md

 ### Gems used

+Here is a selection from all the gems they use:

 * [act\_as\_taggable\_on](https://github.com/mbleigh/acts-as-taggable-on) - *"A tagging plugin for Rails applications that allows for custom tagging along dynamic contexts"*

 * [attr\_extras](https://github.com/barsoom/attr_extras) - *"Takes some boilerplate out of Ruby with methods like attr\_initialize"*